-- The use of a DIR (Demand Initiated Regeneration) softener system. - To avoid all-in-one solutions and choose drinking water treatment chains according to the specific contaminants to be removed (for example, filters for Fe, Mn, etc.). - The use of an up-flow softener system. - In the presence of a downflow softener system, to ensure that the latter does not use more than a 6 lb salt/ft3 (91 kg/m3) medium. - To have the system calibrated by a professional to ensure optimal operation. - To follow the instructions in the operation and maintenance guide for your system.
+- The use of a DIR (Demand Initiated Regeneration) softener system. - To avoid all-in-one solutions and choose drinking water treatment chains according to the specific contaminants to be removed (for example, filter for Fe, Mn, etc.). - The use of an up-flow softener system. - In the presence of a downflow softener system, to ensure that the latter does not use more than 6 lb salt/ft (91 kg/m) medium. - To have the system calibrated by a professional to ensure optimal operation. - To follow the instructions in the operation and maintenance guide for your system.